 2- Applied knowledge and comprehension skill

-Application of the methodologies and topics of the Classical German Philosophy to set of problems in other periods of the history of philosophy.
+Application of the methodologies and topics of Classical German Philosophy in relationship to the main problems of history of philosophy.

 3-4-5- Autonomy of judgment, communication and apprehension skills

 Development of autonomous as well as critical judgment of the

 philosophical texts through oral communications and historical welldocumented

 The idealistic connection between consciousness and world does not represent merely a theoretical matter.
 Consciousness, in other words, cannot be uncoupled from the other form of “coscientia” that was associated, in the history of philosophy, particularly within Classical German Philosophy, with this concept: conscience.
 The course aims at investigating the link between idealism et ethics in the most important thinkers of Classical German Philosophy.